 Eligibility Criteria

-- Applicant(s) must be producing and/or preparing to produce healthy food in rural and tribal areas within the state of New Mexico.
+- Applicant(s) must either be producing healthy and/or preparing to produce healthy food for communities experiencing food access challenges in New Mexico.

-- Applicant(s) must be able to expend the funds and projects must be completed within one year of the award.
+- Applicant(s) must be able to expend the funds and complete the project within grant term.

-- Beneficiaries (those who are awarded a grant) must submit a final report, financial report and project data by the end of the term.
+- Applicant(s) submit final report, financial report with receipts and project data by the end of the term.

-- Producers with gross cash farm income under $250,000 are eligible (commercial and noncommercial farms).
+- Producers with gross annual cash farm income under $250,000 are eligible (commercial and noncommercial farms).

 Eligible Expenses or Uses

-- Purchase or lease on-farm infrastructure, equipment, supplies and materials, such as but not limited to, irrigation, tools and printed materials.
+- Purchase or lease of on-farm infrastructure, equipment, supplies and materials, such as, but not limited to, irrigation, tools and printed materials.

 - Provide cost share for supplies and equipment.